Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Solving the exact influence functional path integrals with stationary paths for the subsystem dynamics

-Path integral is defined as a sum over all possible paths (an infinity of quantum-mechanically possible paths) for the system evolving from one state to another.
-However, since the action shown by Eq.~(\ref{csaction}) is a quadratic function, {\it only} the stationary paths have the contribution to the path integral in Eqs.~(\ref{propagating}-\ref{influence}), which is always true for bilinear systems.
-The stationary paths obey the classical equations of motion determined by the least action principle $\delta S= 0$.
+Path integral is defined as a sum over all possible paths (quantum-mechanically) for the system evolving from one state to another \cite{Feynman_Hibbs1965,Schulman1981}.
+However, stationary paths alone are sufficient to represent the path integral of Eqs.~(\ref{propagating}-\ref{influence}) in such a bilinear system.
+In the coherent-state path-integral formulation \cite{Faddeev1980}, this becomes analytical transparency because the path integral is directly given by stationary paths satisfying the classical equations of motion in the complex phase space\cite{TZ2008,Jin_Tu2010,LZ2012,LZ2018,LZ2018,Zhang2019}, see a simple illustration given in Ref.~[\cite{Illustration}].
+It provides a specific way to solve exactly the quantum dynamics directly with classical mechanics.
+Explicitly, the stationary paths obey the classical equations of motion determined by the least action principle $\delta S= \delta \!\int_{t_0}^t \mathcal{L} [z_i(\tau), z^*_i(\tau)]d\tau =0$.
 In other word, the stationary paths satisfy the Euler-Lagrange equation,

-This allows us to solve the quantum mechanics in terms of classical dynamics.
-It also provides a clean connection between the quantum and classical dynamics that can help us to answer the questions discussed in the introduction.